New Zealand-Made Energy

 This is technology that works.

 Electrification is not a sacrifice.
 It can enhance national security, grow prosperity and reduce emissions.
 We have no oil industry.
 But we are very good at making renewable electricity.
-Let's make more of it.
+Let's make more of it and use it to power more efficient electric machines.

 Think Big: Renewables